grafana/mimir/docs/sources/mimir/configure/configure-zone-aware-replication.md

 This is because the Operator automates and accelerates the process of rollouts by:

-- Allowing an entire zone to be updated at a time
+- Allowing an entire zone to be updated at one time
 - Prioritizing rollout of unhealthy zones over healthy zones to ensure stability
 - Allowing the administrator to determine how aggressive rollouts should be